Stephen Ministry

 “Go make disciples.”
 (Matthew 28:19)

-To financially support the launching of this ministry, please make checks payable to “Boynton UMC” and write Stephen Ministry in the memo line.
+To financially support this ministry, please make checks payable to “Boynton UMC” and write Stephen Ministry in the memo line.

-To learn more about how you can become a Stephen Minister, please contact Claire McCullough at Claire-McCullough@utc.edu or 706-937-8333.
+To learn more about how you can become a Stephen Minister or to apply to receive care, please contact Wanda Harris at harrisww@catt.com or 706-937-3260.

 Go to Top